gipi/electronics-notes/docs/Prototyping.md

 ![example of routing using via](Images/route-ground-by-via.png)

+In some cases you are not able to see where the missing airwires to route are, a [epic trick](https://blog.adafruit.com/2012/08/31/eagle-quicktip-finding-that-missing-airwire/) is to zoom out a lot and then click to the routing tool, at this point the missing piece will show magically.

 ### Panelization

 The boards are not builded one at times, they are usually done in an unique sheet, the single